Mentorship

 Phase 1: Clinical Observation: Learn by watching lactation specialists in action.

-Phase 2: Transition to Clinical Practice: Lead consultations with direct oversight.
-Start creating your private practice business plan.
+Phase 2: Transition to Clinical Practice: Lead consultations with direct oversight while working with an LCB business consultant to develop your private practice business plan.

-Phase 3: Supervised Independent Practice: Take consultations independently with mentor guidance available as needed while you earn your 500 clinical hours; LCB will apply you for in-network insurance contracts and start phasing you into their provider billing model.
+Phase 3: Supervised Independent Practice: Take consultations independently within your scope and with mentor guidance while LCB credentialing specialists apply you for in-network insurance contracts and the LCB billing team starts phasing you into their provider billing model.

-Phase 4: Exam Preparation & Continued Practice: Continue practicing while you apply for the IBLCE board exam, and wait for the exam date and results (about five months).
+Phase 4: Exam Preparation & Continued Practice: Continue seeing patients while you apply and sit for the IBLCE board exam.

 Phase 5: IBCLC Certification: Celebrate your new credentials, obtain additional IBCLC-only insurance contracts, and launch your career.